 This Edinburgh graveyard is so highly acclaimed due to the stories of Greyfriars Bobby, the Skye Terrier who stood guard over his owner’s grave until his own death.

-There are also fascinating mysteries surrounding the Black Mausoleum of George MacKenzie.
+There are also fascinating mysteries surrounding the haunted Mausoleum of George MacKenzie.

 Weather-worn gravestones masked with moss are scattered throughout the hilly grounds of the cemetery.
 The uneven surface of Greyfriars is caused by that which lies beneath the grass — half a million corpses buried in unmarked graves below create the rugged, unique landscape.

 Edinburgh was once well-known for its grave robbers.
-The infamous Burke and Hare went as far as murdering people to meet the demands for cadavers for nearby universities.
+The infamous Burke and Hare went as far as murdering people to meet the demands for nearby universities’ cadavers.

 Greyfriars took it upon themselves to install mortsafes — iron cages built over graves and kept under lock and key to deter body snatchers.

 What would an old cemetery be without a ghost?
-Greyfriars has a resident spirit who likes to scratch and push people visiting his Black Mausoleum.
+Greyfriars has a resident spirit who likes to scratch and push people visiting his haunted Mausoleum.

 Known as the Mackenzie Poltergeist, the spectre is thought to be the ghost of George MacKenzie — a cruel lawyer who oversaw the Edinburgh witch trials and was particularly brutal towards Covenanters (those part of the Scottish Presbyterian movement.)